CtrlZ1/Domain-Adaptation-Algorithms/README.md

 <p align="center"><img src="images/logo.png" width="480"\></p>

 # Domain-Adaptation-Algorithms

 Welcome to visit my work space, I'm Yiyang Li, at least in the next three years (2021-2024), I will be here to record what I studied in graduate student stage about Domain Adaptation, such as literature introduction and code implementation, etc. I look forward to working with you scholars and experts in communication and begging your comments.

+**PS.** This code base is based on **models**, which is more convenient for learning a single model.
+If you want to avoid cumbersome conventional code (such as data reading, etc.), you can visit the following link:https://github.com/CtrlZ1/Domain-Adaptive-CodeBase.
+It presents various domain adaptive codes in the form of projects.

 # Contents